ECW Anarchy Rulz (video game): Features

-After ECW Hardcore Revolution was disappointingly received due to, among other reasons, the lack of an ECW feel (the game was criticized for being too similar to the earlier WWF Attitude release), Acclaim tried to compensate for this by adding many new match types.
+Financially, ECW Hardcore Revolution was moderately successful, as all of the versions combined had sold over 600,000 copies within the first month of release.
+The success led Acclaim to quickly commission a sequel.
+From a critical standpoint however, ECW Hardcore Revolution was disappointingly received due to, among other reasons, the lack of an ECW feel (the game was criticized for being too similar to the earlier WWF Attitude release).
+Acclaim tried to compensate for this by adding many new match types.
 Among these are the Table Match, Inferno Match, Dumpster Match, Rage In A Cage, Hate Match, and the Backlot Brawl.

 The game featured new control mechanics as well, however these felt very similar to the controls that had been with the series since WWF War Zone.
 Rounding out the additions is the revamped career mode.
 There was going to be a Nintendo 64 version of this game but it was cancelled as the console was approaching the end of its life.

 This was the last game that was made for ECW before it filed for bankruptcy and was purchased by World Wrestling Entertainment (WWE).
 Acclaim went on to produce the Legends of Wrestling series.
 The more recent incarnation of ECW would appear in three games in the WWE Smackdown vs. Raw series (2008–2010).